-With regard to equipment for his presentation or workshop, Zanele uses a full multi-media presentation from her own laptop computer (an Apple MacBook).
+With regard to equipment for her presentation or workshop, Zanele uses a full multi-media presentation from her own laptop computer (an Apple MacBook).
 In the case of in-person presentations, she needs the following equipment to be provided for her:

-Zanele uses his own laptop as an autocue and makes adjustments to the presentation ‘in the moment’, so needs it to be positioned on the stage where she will be presenting.
+Zanele uses her own laptop as an autocue and makes adjustments to the presentation ‘in the moment’, so needs it to be positioned on the stage where she will be presenting.
 She needs to consistently have view of her notes and the next slide view.
 She will provide either an HDMI or VGA connector for his Apple Mac.

 A data projector to connect to her laptop, projected onto a large enough screen that everyone has full view of it.

 out – and needs to connect to a full sound system.

 Sound for the full audio she uses with the presentation.
 This connects to her laptop computer in the standard way – the stereo head phone out – and needs to connect to a full sound system.